vapor-ware/synse-docs/docs/server/api.v3.md

 Most errors returned from Synse Server will come back with a JSON payload in order to provide additional context for the error.
 Some errors will not return a JSON payload;
-this class of error is generally due to the service not being ready, available, or reachable.
+this class of error is generally due to the application not being ready, available, or reachable.

 #### *HTTP Codes*